 Artists in Cellophane supplied their Art-O-Mat machines with the Dear JoEllen, Letters from Camp project containing hand tinted photographs, drawings and text.
 The Letters were available at the Mead Public Library (Sheboygan) and have been sold in art institutions throughout the United States, including the Eiteljorg Museum, Christian Keesee Collection, the Crocker Art Museum, MOCO Cleveland, the Frost Art Museum.

-Della has mentored participants of the NAACP Act-Up Arts program and the Onondaga Historical Society’s Peace Camp – a children’s program designed to explore peaceful resolution through artistic expression.
-She contributed to artist workshops sponsored by the Cultural Resources Council of Onondaga County, NY, and taught both curriculum and continuing education photography courses at Cazenovia College.
+In addition to teaching both curriculum and continuing education courses as a photography instructor at Cazenovia College, Della has guided students through film and darkroom processes as an artist-in-resident at the Sheboygan Area School District and mentored participants in the NAACP Act-Up Arts program and the Onondaga Historical Society’s Peace Camp – a children’s program designed to explore peaceful resolution through artistic expression.
+As a grant recipient Della contributed to artist and photography workshops sponsored by the Minnesota Arts and Cultural Heritage-East Central Regional Art Council (MN) and the Cultural Resources Council of Onondaga County (NY).

 Thank you Cindy!
 I’m glad you are enjoying my postings.